1980 Azores Islands earthquake: Damage and casualties

-Initially, the number of fatalities was set at 52, but it was later revised to 61.
+Initially, the number of fatalities was set at 52.
+It was later revised to 61 and finally to 72.
 Additionally, the injuries were set at 300, but this was also revised to more than 400.
 At least 20,000 people were left homeless.
 Minor damage was recorded at Pico and Faial islands.

 No fatalities were recorded at the Lajes Field air base, nor any major damage.

 Relief efforts and response

 United States Navy and Air Force personnel stationed at Lajes functioned as disaster relief workers, sheltering as many as 150 families.
 Portuguese Air Force members brought supplies to earthquake victims, while a Portuguese Navy João Coutinho-class corvette transported medical officials to the island.
 The Portuguese president, António Ramalho Eanes, flew in on a plane accompanied by medical personnel and supplies (such as bedding).
 Local officials including policemen and volunteer firemen cleared roads for relief supplies and transports.
 Responding to the situation, these officials were also involved in looking for survivors in the rubble.
 Soon after, tents were erected to replace the destroyed or unsafe homes for approximately 200 families of the islands.
 Portable homes were constructed by the People to People International project fund, resulting in 100 shelters.

 Three days of national mourning were declared by Eanes.
 Following the relief efforts, 19 seismographic stations were installed to monitor seismic activities.
 Eleven of these were used to monitor earthquake activity, while the other eight also record information on the island's geothermal areas.

 The earthquake forced hundreds of people to leave the country for the United States.
 It occurred during a period of several major natural disasters in which many residents of the island left; in 1975, 8,000 residents left.
 In 1981, however, just 2,500 people left the island.